-The Company has not experienced a direct financial adverse impact of the effects of the Coronavirus (COVID-19) pandemic.
-However, the pandemic required the Company to reorganize its priorities, because of the impact on the ability to conduct antiviral drug trials for our then lead program for Shingles drug treatment.
+The Company has not experienced a direct financial adverse impact of the effects of the COVID-19 pandemic.
+However, the pandemic required the Company to reorganize its priorities, because of the impact on the ability to conduct antiviral drug trials for the Company's then lead program for shingles drug treatment.
 While clinical trials were in general adversely affected, the ability to enroll patients into the shingles antiviral drug clinical trial with the desired inclusion criteria became limited due to the widespread coronavirus infection.
 The shingles clinical trial design and conduct would also become more complex.
 The emergence of widespread health emergencies due to COVID-19 have led to regional quarantines, shutdowns, shortages, disruptions of supply chains, and economic instability.
 The impact of COVID-19 on the financial markets and the overall economy are highly uncertain and cannot be predicted at this time.
 Though the Company has not experienced a direct financial impact, if the financial markets and/or the overall economy are impacted for an extended period, the Company's ability to raise funds, in the future, may be materially adversely affected.

-Management believes that the Company's existing resources will be sufficient to fund its planned operations and expenditures for at least the next twelve months from the issuance of these financial statements.
+Management believes that the Company's existing resources will be sufficient to fund the Company's planned operations and expenditures through November 2022.
 However, the Company cannot provide assurance that its plans will not change or that changed circumstances will not result in the depletion of its capital resources more rapidly than it currently anticipates.
 The Company will need to raise additional capital to fund its long-term operations and research and development plans including human clinical trials for its various drug candidates until it generates revenue which reaches a level sufficient to provide self-sustaining cash flows.
 The accompanying financial statements do not include any adjustments that may result from the outcome of such unidentified uncertainties.